Garth W. BrayPartner

-- Alibaba Group Holding Limited (China) in its joint venture agreement with Foxconn Technology Group (Taiwan), and in its investment in SoftBank Robotics Holdings Corp.
-(Japan)
+- Alibaba Group Holding Limited (China) in its joint venture agreement with Foxconn Technology Group (Taiwan) and SoftBank Robotics Holdings Corp.
+(Japan) and related investments

-- Suning Commerce Group in the acquisition through its wholly owned subsidiary, Hong Kong Suning Appliances, of all of the issued shares of Allyes (China) Holding Company Limited from Silver Lake Partners (U.S.)
+- Suning Commerce Group (China) in the acquisition through its wholly owned subsidiary, Hong Kong Suning Appliances, of all of the issued shares of Allyes (China) Holding from Silver Lake Partners (U.S.)

 - JobStreet Corporation Berhad (Malaysia) in its proposed sale of certain of its businesses in Singapore, Malaysia, Philippines, Indonesia, Vietnam and Hong Kong to SEEK Limited (Australia), a significant shareholder of JobStreet for approximately $524 million

 - Suning Commerce Group (China), together with certain funds managed by Hony Capital (China), in its $420 million acquisition of PPLive Corporation (China) from Softbank Corporation (Japan), Softbank China Venture Capital Limited (China), Bluerun Ventures, L.P.
 (U.S.), Draper Fisher Jurvetson Fund IV, L.P.
 (U.S.) and the management shareholders and other shareholders of PPLive